 - u If a meeting is or becomes inquorate no business shall be - transacted, and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - v A meeting shall not exceed a period of 3 hours.
+The business on the - agenda for the meeting shall be adjourned to another meeting. - v A meeting, or concurrent meetings shall not exceed a period of 2.5 hours.